cpbotha/nvpy/README.md

 * Can be used offline, also without simplenote account.
 * Search box does realtime regular expression searching in all your notes.
+* Markdown rendering to browser.
+* Continuous rendering mode: If you activate this before starting the markdown rendering, nvpy will render new html of the currently open note every few seconds.
+Due to the refresh tag in the generated HTML, the browser will refresh every few seconds.
+MAGIC UPDATES!

 Planned features
 ================

-* Markdown rendering to browser.
+* Automatic hyperlink highlighting in text widget.
 * Tag support.
 * Full syncs also in background thread.
-At the moment does a full sync at startup and exit, can take a while.
+At the moment does a full sync at startup, can take a while.

 Bugs and feedback
 =================